 Other Resources For Planning A Memorial

 You could also consider asking for professional help with planning the memorial.
 If this sounds like something you might need, there are resources available.
 Specifically, you can find lots of sites online that can help.

 Specifically, you can find lots of sites online that can help.
 Here are a few ideas for you but be sure to use a search engine to look for more:

 - A hired ‘celebrant’ who can lead in memorials, or celebrations of life.

 - An event planner who can take care of the tedious planning side, so that you can focus on being present and celebrating the life of your loved one with others who will also be mourning.
 Enjoying the sense of togetherness will be important for your—and everyone else’s—emotional healing.
-SevenPONDS, Heart2Soul, and Tiffany’s Compassionate Planning are a few services you can utilize to find out more about how you can get help with planning your loved one’s memorial service.
+SevenPONDS, and Heart2Soul, are a few services you can utilize to find out more about how you can get help with planning your loved one’s memorial service.